 - Does your business have employees?

-- Is your business taxed as a partnership or corporation?
+- Do you operate your business as a partnership or corporation?

-Even if your business is a sole proprietorship or LLC with no employees, we'd recommend obtaining an EIN to separate your personal and business taxes.
-If you don't have an EIN, you'll need to use your personal SSN for various tax documents and that just opens up the increased possibility for identity theft.
+Even if your business is a sole proprietorship or single-member LLC with no employees, it’s still beneficial to get an EIN.
+It makes it easier to keep your personal and business taxes separate, and it may be required to open a business bank account or apply for business licenses.
+If you don't have an EIN, you'll need to use your SSN for various tax documents.

-Only those with a SSN, an Individual Tax Identification Number, or an existing EIN may apply for an EIN.
+Keep in mind that those with an SSN, individual tax identification number (ITIN), or an existing EIN may apply for an EIN.

 Sometimes, your business may need to reapply for a new EIN.
-Rather than amending your business's existing EIN, you'll be required to submit an entirely new one.
+The IRS requires you to reapply for one rather than amending your business's existing EIN.
 According to the IRS, here are the most common reasons:

-- You change the structure of your business, like incorporating your sole proprietorship or turning your sole proprietorship into a partnership.
+- You change the structure of your business, like incorporating or turning your sole proprietorship into a partnership.

-- Your purchase or inherit an existing business.
+- You purchase or inherit an existing business.

 - You created a trust with funds from an estate.